 Eyes – discharge from one or both eyes, pain, and sensitivity to light.

-Throat – swollen lymph nodes in the neck and/or sore throat
+Throat – swollen lymph nodes in the neck and/or a sore throat

-Joints – may become affected with bacteria (septic arthritis) will be warm, red, and swollen.
+Joints – may become affected by bacteria (septic arthritis) will be warm, red, and swollen.
 There will be extreme pain especially when moving the affected joint

 Time to see your doctor